mac799l/drone-swarm-simulation/README.md

 # Installation

 ## Ubuntu 22.04
-> This section assumes you have installed Ubuntu 22.04 (or an official [Ubuntu flavor]()).
-If not a guide can be found [here]().
+This section assumes you have installed Ubuntu 22.04 (or an official [Ubuntu flavor](https://ubuntu.com/desktop/flavors)).
+If not, a guide can be found [here](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).
 The Windows installation guide is in the next section.

-### Gazebo
+### #1 - Gazebo
 > Note: this section closely follows the official guide, which can be found [here](https://gazebosim.org/docs/harmonic/install_ubuntu/).

-Ensure Ubuntu is up to date and install necessary packages:
+Ensure Ubuntu is up to date and install needed packages:
 ```sh
 sudo apt-get update
 sudo apt-get install curl lsb-release gnupg